krismyu/website-repo-with-vids/content/pages/masspros.md

 ##<a id="workshop"></a> Spring workshop ##

-A 2-day prosody workshop at UMass open to the public will be held in May 2014 and will (tentatively) consist of:
+A 2-day prosody workshop at UMass open to the public will be held in May 2014, *tentatively Thursday and Friday, May 29-30 or Friday and Saturday, May 30-31*, and will (tentatively) consist of:

 1. Invited talks (~30 min each)